Social Aspects of Public Health

 Embracing Positive Living For Our People

-HAST is a large multi-disciplinary team with over 50 full-time researchers trained in various social sciences disciplines and public health, many of whom hold doctorate degrees.
+SAPH is a multi-disciplinary team of researchers trained in various social sciences disciplines and public health, many of whom hold doctorate degrees.
 We collaborate with other research organisations and universities in South Africa, throughout Sub-Saharan Africa, and globally who are engaged in similar work.
-HAST also provides some technical assistance and advice to the government, South African National AIDS Council (SANAC), civil society and donors/research grant makers within South Africa, throughout Sub-Saharan Africa through the Social Aspects of HIV/AIDS Research Alliance (SAHARA), and also globally through its collaborating status with the Global HIV Prevention Working Group and other international organisations.
-HAST also provides excellent experiential training opportunities for young or novice researchers.
+SAPH also provides some technical assistance and advice to the government, South African National AIDS Council (SANAC), civil society and donors/research grant makers within South Africa, throughout Sub-Saharan Africa, and also globally through its collaborating status with the Global HIV Prevention Working Group and other international organisations.
+SAPH also provides excellent experiential training opportunities for young or novice researchers.

 - National HIV surveillance including HIV incidence both in the general population as well as in different sectors of the economy such as among educators and health workers in the public sector